 FIBI benefits from a sound funding structure supported by a large and stable customer deposit base in Israel, which comfortably funds its loan portfolio, helped by Israel's strong savings culture.
-FIBI's net loans-to-deposits ratio stood at 60% as of June 2024.
+FIBI's net loans-to-deposits ratio stood at 60% as of the end of 2024.

-Furtherer, 49% of total deposits from the public were relatively granular household and small business deposits (excluding private banking deposits; see Exhibit 7).
-However, our assessment of FIBI's funding structure also considers that 31% of total deposits from the public as of June 2024 were sourced from institutional and capital markets investors, that could be more vulnerable to a loss in depositor confidence.
-This relatively high share of institutional investor deposits is partly driven by the bank's significant capital market activity and confidence-sensitivity is mitigated by sufficient liquidity.
-FIBI's deposit base has also proven to be stable during past systemic shocks.
+Further, 46% of total deposits from the public were relatively granular household and small business deposits (excluding private banking deposits; see Exhibit 7).
+However, our assessment of FIBI's funding structure also considers that 34% of total deposits from the public as of the end of 2024 were sourced from institutional and capital markets investors, that could be more vulnerable to a loss in depositor confidence.
+This relatively high share of institutional investor deposits is partly driven by the bank's significant capital market activity and confidence-sensitivity is mitigated by high liquidity.
+FIBI's deposit base has also proven to be stable during past systemic shocks

-Exhibit 7 Granular household and small business deposits make up the bulk of FIBI's deposit base Breakdown of deposits by segment as of June 2024
+Exhibit 7 Granular household and small business deposits make up the bulk of FIBI's deposit base Breakdown of deposits by segment as of the end of 2024